-12 - What to do if a gaspipeline is damaged(or if you smell gas in the area)
+12 - What to do if a gas pipeline is damaged (or if you smell gas in the area)

 - Report the location immediately to: Northern Ireland Gas Emergency Call Centre (24hr) on 0800 002 001 - Do not turn any electrical switches on or off e.g. ignition switches - Do not operate any plant or equipment - Move people away from and upwind of the affected area.
-Restrict employee and public access to the affected area. - Prevent smoking, the use of naked flames, the use of mobile phones and other ignition sources in the vicinity of the leak - Provide accurate information on your location and the nature of the incident - Do not attempt to repair the damage, or enter any area (e.g., excavation, chamber, basement or roof space), where gas is escaping uncontrollably.
+Restrict employee and public access to the affected area. - Prevent smoking, the use of naked flames, the use of mobile phones and other ignition sources in the vicinity of the leak - Provide accurate information on your location and the nature of the incident - Do not attempt to repair the damage

-- Do not cover up a damaged main or service, this may lead to gas travelling through soil, ducts, sewers, chambers or voids and potentially building up inside a premises or confined space - Do not operate any gas valves in the road or footpath (you may be causing further problems by doing so) - Assist Phoenix Engineers/Emergency personnel as requested - Remember any damage to gas pipes, even if the pipe does not appear to be leaking, must be reported to Phoenix Energy www.phoenixenergyni.com
+- Do not cover up a damaged main or service, this may lead to gas travelling through soil, ducts, sewers, chambers or voids and potentially building up inside a premises or confined space - Do not operate any gas valves in the road or footpath (you may be causing further problems by doing so) - Assist PNG Engineers/Emergency personnel as requested - Remember any damage to gas pipes, even if the pipe does not appear to be leaking, must be reported to Phoenix Natural Gas